karabC/CarND-Behavioral-Cloning-P3/writeup.md

 I decide to use the provided data solely then because i find it is difficult to play the game using mouse instead of keyboard.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
+There is a preprocessing step on chopping the data. see below

+![alt text][image2]

+Moreover, I have also leverage the left/right camera with steering.
+I have also flipped the image horizontalling to make the steering more stable.
+See below

+![alt text][image3]

-I used this training data for training the model.
+I used this enriched training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 10 as evidenced by the coverage speed.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.